joaomlourenco/novathesis/README.md

 * Create your thesis/dissertation contents using the files in folder “_Chapters_”
 * Process using you favorite LaTeX processor (pdfLaTeX, XeLaTeX or LuaLaTeX)

-*This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/.*
+*This work is licensed under the LATEX Project Public License v1.3c.
+To view a copy of this license, visit the [LaTeX project public license](https://www.latex-project.org/lppl/lppl-1-3c/).*

 ## Donations